Women are much more sensitive about their weight than men on college.

 Let's see.

-So I don't know when the second vote is uh is going to be, but after the vote, then the drive-by media said, well, Chavez may have hurt his chances with his speech at the United Nations, in which he referred to President Bush as El Diablo.
+So I don't know when this second vote is going to be, but after the vote, then the drive-by media said, well, Chavez may have hurt his chances with his speech at the United Nations, in which he referred to President Bush as El Diablo.

-But that was gonna that was that that speech before the vote was going to be the reason he won, and that Venezuela was going to get a seat on the UN Security Council.
+But that speech before the vote was going to be the reason he won and that Venezuela was going to get a seat on the UN Security Council.

-So I can keep coming up every day on this program with examples like this, or like the New York Sports Sports Media writing off the New York Mets after they were down two to one in the best four out of seven series against the St. Louis Cardinals, uh, or any countless other analogies to show you that the people that don't play the game, that don't have a vote, that don't know usually don't know what they're talking about.
+So I can keep coming up every day on this program with examples like this, or like the New York sports media writing off the New York Mets after they were down 2-1 in the best four out of seven series against the St. Louis Cardinals or countless other analogies to show you that the people that don't play the game, that don't have a vote, that don't know, usually don't know what they're talking about.

 The reporter Jack Neff says this is a problem of stunning scope.